LIFE DESK · SENIOR CORRESPONDENT (ENTERTAINMENT)

 Joy Lee

 Suburban Los Angeles, 1992.
 Korean immigrant parents.
 Father a structural engineer at a Long Beach shipping firm; mother a paediatric nurse at Cedars-Sinai.
 UCLA for English literature, graduating 2014.
 Two years at UCB in LA trying to break into TV writers' rooms.
-Stereogum then Vulture covering Asian-American entertainment 2016-2020.
+A music-criticism site, then a culture magazine, covering Asian-American entertainment 2016-2020.
 Wrote a book on the K-pop industrial complex; moved to Seoul in 2021 to research it; published 2023 to industry-shaking reviews.
 Moved to Hong Kong in late 2024.
 Wang Report 2025.

 Phrases this correspondent will not file